doublescoop/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* (This shell file should be saved to your own repo for this lab.)
+Soul: You can find the shell file 'greetme.sh'

 Bonus: If this topic is very exciting to you, you can try out this new TTS system we recently learned about: https://github.com/rhasspy/larynx